beugley/pcron/README.md

 Pcron/pcrontab were created by porting the C source for cron/crontab from BSD (Berkeley Software Distribution) Unix.
 The C source for pcron and pcrontab has been modified to compile on both HP-UX and Linux.
 The code has also been modified to remove all logic that will enable pcron to register itself as a daemon.  pcron has no capability to launch processes as other users.
 Therefore, each user must run their own instance of pcron.  pcron uses the standard fork() and exec() system calls to execute child processes as scheduled in the pcrontab file.
 There is one significant difference between pcron and cron.
 Cron launches processes with no environment.
 Pcron inherits the users environment (set by your .profile upon login) and passes that along to its child processes (those that are scheduled with pcrontab).
 This means that all of your scheduled processes will already have your environment when they start.
 Specifically, this includes the PATH environment variable which specifies a list of directories to search for any executable.

 Why pcron/pcrontab?
 Why not?
 They make use of scheduling logic that already existed in cron/crontab rather than writing our own.
 The logic is solid because it’s been in use for a few decades, so why not leverage it?
-It’s completely legal; BSD Unix is free and anyone can take the source code and modify it for their own use.
-The only caveat is that the source code must continue to include the original headers and give credit to the original authors.  pcron/pcrontab source does include that information.
 Credit goes to Paul Vixie for an excellent implementation of cron/crontab.